 NADPH Oxidase 4 Regulates Inflammation in Ischemic Heart Failure: Role of Soluble Epoxide Hydrolase.

 AIMS:Oxidative stress is implicated in cardiomyocyte cell death and cardiac remodeling in the failing heart.
 The role of NADPH oxidase 4 (NOX4) in cardiac adaptation to pressure overload is controversial, but its function in myocardial ischemic stress has not been thoroughly elucidated.
-The present study examined the function of NOX4 in the pathogenesis of ischemic heart failure, utilizing mouse models, cell culture, and human heart samples.
-RESULTS:Nox4-/- mice showed a protective phenotype in response to permanent left anterior descending (LAD) coronary artery ligation with smaller infarction area, lower cardiomyocyte cross-sectional area, higher capillary density, and less cell death versus wild-type mice.
+This study examined the function of NOX4 in the pathogenesis of ischemic heart failure, utilizing mouse models, cell culture, and human heart samples.
+RESULTS:Nox4-/- mice showed a protective phenotype in response to permanent left anterior descending coronary artery ligation with smaller infarction area, lower cardiomyocyte cross-sectional area, higher capillary density, and less cell death versus wild-type (WT) mice.
 Nox4-/- mice had lower activity of soluble epoxide hydrolase (sEH), a potent regulator of inflammation.
-Nox4-/- mice also showed a 50% reduction in the number of infiltrating CD68+ macrophages in the peri-infarct zone versus wild-type mice.
-Adenoviral overexpression of NOX4 in cardiomyoblast cells increased sEH expression and activity and CCL4 and CCL5 levels; inhibiting sEH activity in NOX4 overexpressing cells attenuated the cytokine levels.
-Human hearts with ischemic cardiomyopathy showed adverse cardiac remodeling, increased NOX4 and sEH protein expression and CCL4 and CCL5 levels compared to control nonfailing hearts.
-Innovation and Conclusion: These data from Nox4-/- mouse model and human heart tissues show for the first time that oxidative stress from increased NOX4 expression has a functional role in ischemic heart failure.
+Nox4-/- mice also showed a 50% reduction in the number of infiltrating CD68+ macrophages in the peri-infarct zone versus WT mice.
+Adenoviral overexpression of NOX4 in cardiomyoblast cells increased sEH expression and activity and CCL4 and CCL5 levels; inhibition of sEH activity in NOX4 overexpressing cells attenuated the cytokine levels.
+Human hearts with ischemic cardiomyopathy showed adverse cardiac remodeling, increased NOX4 and sEH protein expression and CCL4 and CCL5 levels compared with control nonfailing hearts.
+Innovation and Conclusion: These data from the Nox4-/- mouse model and human heart tissues show for the first time that oxidative stress from increased NOX4 expression has a functional role in ischemic heart failure.
 One mechanism by which NOX4 contributes to ischemic heart failure is by increasing inflammatory cytokine production via enhanced sEH activity.